MAY 2019 UPDATE

 want to use to maximize distribution.
 You could work with one of the eBook

-publishing services such as BookBaby, do it yourself by setting up accounts for
+publishing services such as BookBaby, (which I don't recommend), or do it yourself by setting up accounts for

 an Amazon Kindle book, B&N's Nook, or Smashwords.
 But you'll have to spend a lot